-REGINALD K. BRACK has been Chairman Emeritus of Time Inc. since July 1997.
-From September 1994 to June 1997, Mr. Brack was Chairman of Time Inc. and was its Chairman, President and Chief Executive Officer from December 1986 until August 1994.
+REGINALD K. BRACK is the Former Chairman and Chief Executive Officer of Time, Inc. From September 1994 to June 1997, Mr. Brack was Chairman of Time, Inc. and was its Chairman, President and Chief Executive Officer from December 1986 until August 1994.
 Mr. Brack has been a director of Interpublic since 1996.
-Age 61.
+Age 62.